How Tina Helps Clients

-Tina Hu focuses her practice on matters relating to the Food and Drug Administration and the pharmaceutical industry, including the approval, regulation, promotion, and sale of drugs, medical devices, biologics, dietary supplements, foods and cannabis-related products.
+Tina focuses her practice on issues related to the approval, regulation, promotion, sale and reimbursement of drugs, medical devices, biologics, dietary supplements, foods and cannabis-related products.

 Tina is conversant in Mandarin Chinese.

 What Clients Can Expect

 Tina prides herself on her friendly demeanor, responsiveness, and ability to distill the complexities of federal and state regulations into easily understandable work products to help guide her clients in their business decisions.